ibutsu/mocha-ibutsu-reporter/README.md

 <!-- omit in toc -->
 # Mocha Ibutsu reporter

-Exports results from Cypress test run and merges them into a XML file, which can be uploaded to Ibutsu.
+Exports results from Cypress test run and merges them into an XML file, which can be uploaded to Ibutsu.

 <!-- omit in toc -->
 # Table of contents